-Ratings for teenagers: These ratings can be created out of these major categories to form various combinations.
+2. Ratings for teenagers: These ratings can be created out of these major categories to form various combinations.
 These combinations are described in the paragraphs to follow.

-To return to previous screen:

-Press to return.
+RETURN To return to previous screen: Press to return.

-To end adjustments:

 Press to exit from the MENU screen.

-This returns the set to the normal viewing condition.
+To end adjustments: This returns the set to the normal viewing condition.